-This post is about =nil; Database Management System called =nil; ‘DROP DATABASE * - the second part of =nil; Foundation mentioned within our Twitter “About” section (“Home foundation for =nil; Crypto3 and =nil; DBMS projects”).
+This post is about the Database Management System called =nil; `DROP DATABASE * — a part of =nil; Foundation (the other part being =nil; Crypto3).

 Warning: I don’t really like to use marketing-purposed names, but this post is an explanatory one, so I have no other choice.

 Providing a single cluster’s compressed data (a proof of any kind) to another one introduces a perfect and secure way to append the data to the second cluster, assuming some other data is absolutely and definitely present in the first cluster.
 Sounds complicated, but this is what literally “zk-bridging” is about.

 But, when it comes to applications, more explicit data from the first cluster is required to be provided (e.g. asset amount which should be issued on the second cluster’s - Ethereum - side) for the application to be fully functional.
 This is required because first cluster’s (e.g. Mina, Solana, others) state proof deployed to the second cluster (e.g. Ethereum, Solana, others) only allows to check the explicitly provided afterwards data is correct and IS or WAS present in the source cluster.
 And such data retrieval still requires for the source cluster node to be up and running.
 Even some remote and untrusted one, but it has to be present.

 Regular solution to that is to get all the necessary nodes up and running.
 But wouldn’t it mean large scale deployment, API provisioning and maintenance expenses for thousands of clusters?
 Yes.
 That would be a disaster in terms of maintenance.
 This also introduces a need to develop a unique API to each cluster (database) to be able to provide a consistent data allowing to generate state proof which would mean something.